Jean Racine: Biography

 Though both La Thébaïde (1664) and its successor, Alexandre (1665), had classical themes, Racine was already entering into controversy and forced to field accusations that he was polluting the minds of his audiences.
 He broke all ties with Port-Royal, and proceeded with Andromaque (1667), which told the story of Andromache, widow of Hector, and her fate following the Trojan War.
 Amongst his rivals were Pierre Corneille and his brother, Thomas Corneille.
 Tragedians often competed with alternative versions of the same plot: for example, Michel le Clerc produced an Iphigénie in the same year as Racine (1674), and Jacques Pradon also wrote a play about Phèdre (1677).
 The success of Pradon's work (the result of the activities of a claque) was one of the events which caused Racine to renounce his work as a dramatist at that time, even though his career up to this point was so successful that he was the first French author to live almost entirely on the money he earned from his writings.
 Others, including the historian Warren Lewis, attribute his retirement from the theater to qualms of conscience.

-However, one major incident which seems to have contributed to Racine's departure from public life was his implication in a court scandal of 1679.
+However one major incident that seems to have contributed to Racine's departure from public life was his implication in a court scandal of 1679.
 He got married at about this time to the pious Catherine de Romanet, and his religious beliefs and devotion to the Jansenist sect were revived.
 He and his wife eventually had two sons and five daughters.
 Around the time of his marriage and departure from the theatre, Racine accepted a position as a royal historiographer in the court of King Louis XIV, alongside his friend Boileau.
 He kept this position in spite of the minor scandals he was involved in.
-In 1672, he was elected to the Académie française, eventually gaining much power over this organisation.
-Two years later, he was given the title of "treasurer of France", and he was later distinguished as an "ordinary gentleman of the king" (1690), and then as a secretary of the king (1696).
+In 1672 he was elected to the Académie française, eventually gaining much power over this organisation.
+Two years later he was given the title of "treasurer of France" and he was later distinguished as an "ordinary gentleman of the king" (1690) and then as a secretary of the king (1696).
 Because of Racine's flourishing career in the court, Louis XIV provided for his widow and children after his death.
-When at last he returned to the theatre, it was at the request of Madame de Maintenon, morganatic second wife of King Louis XIV, with the moral fables, Esther (1689) and Athalie (1691), both of which were based on Old Testament stories and intended for performance by the pupils of the school of the Maison royale de Saint-Louis in Saint-Cyr (a commune neighboring Versailles, and now known as "Saint-Cyr l'École").
+When at last he returned to the theatre it was at the request of Madame de Maintenon, morganatic second wife of King Louis XIV, with the moral fables, Esther (1689) and Athalie (1691), both of which were based on Old Testament stories and intended for performance by the pupils of the school of the Maison royale de Saint-Louis in Saint-Cyr (a commune neighboring Versailles and now known as Saint-Cyr l'École).

 Jean Racine died in 1699 from cancer of the liver.
-He requested burial in Port-Royal, but after Louis XIV had this site razed in 1710, his remains were moved to the Saint-Étienne-du-Mont church in Paris.
+He requested burial in Port-Royal, but after Louis XIV had this site razed in 1710 his remains were moved to the Saint-Étienne-du-Mont church in Paris.